Academic Courses

 Course Description: Publication Design produces the yearbooks for Middle and High School.
 Mixed into the responsibilities and juggling of logistic resources that are a highlight of producing these, we explore design of informational materials, and a brief history of written language and font design.

-Course Description: The course provides an overview of film as an art form, and basic filmmaking techniques.
+Course Description: This course provides an overview of film as an art form, and basic filmmaking techniques.
 Students will study the great films of cinema history, with special focus given to different aspects of filmmaking, including the fundamental principles of movies, form and narrative, mise-en-scene and design, directing, cinematography, screen acting, editing, sound, and writing.
+Students will work in teams and individually to create short digital film projects, with special focus given to the pre-production, production, and post production stages.

 Introduction to Photography (Photo 1)